 Create a task, run the job, and retrieve the results as usual.

-contains a file called
+the installation folder, which contains a file named

 |Submit function for an independent job|